mlesswing/event_push_mobile_public/README.md

 # event_push_mobile_public

 Public version of the event_push mobile application.
-Three
+Three styles of push are
+supported:

++ Websockets (ws or wss)
++ Server-send Events (SSE)
++ Long Polling

+The style can be chosen from the configuration screen.

 ## Getting Started